hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 Imagine you have different data centers in New York, London and Tokyo each running an independent Hazelcast cluster.
-Every cluster would be operating at native speed in their own LAN (Local Area Network), but you also want some or all recordsets in these clusters to be replicated to each other: updates in the Tokyo cluster should also replicate to London and New York, in the meantime updates couring in thr New York cluster are synchronized to the Tokyo and London clusters.
+Every cluster would be operating at native speed in their own LAN (Local Area Network), but you also want some or all recordsets in these clusters to be replicated to each other: updates in the Tokyo cluster should also replicate to London and New York, in the meantime updates in the New York cluster are synchronized to the Tokyo and London clusters.

 ### Configuring WAN Replication